-- In 2020 and 2021, 426,563 COVID-19 cases were detected in Oregon, including 51,238 in the community (42,326 in Marion, 8,912 in Polk). - After taking differences in population size into account, Marion had a higher COVID-19 infection rate than Polk and the state as a whole.
-COVID-19 incidence rates increased greatly in 2021 compared to 2020 in all regions driven primarily by the more transmissible Delta and Omicron variants.
+- Between 2020 and 2022, 940,956 COVID-19 cases were detected in Oregon, including 105,969 in the community (85,980 in Marion, 19,989 in Polk).59 - After taking differences in population size into account, Marion had a higher COVID-19 infection rate than Polk and the state as a whole.59 COVID-19 incidence rates increased throughout the pandemic compared to previous years in all regions driven primarily by the more transmissible Delta and Omicron variants.

-COVID-19 incidence rate per 100,000 by (non-age-adjusted), OPERA, 2020 - 2021
+COVID-19 incidence rate per 100,000 by

-In 2020 and 2021, 22,334 COVID-19 cases were hospitalized at any point in their illness in Oregon, including 2,724 cases in the community (2,283 in Marion, 441 in Polk).
-After taking differences in population size into account, Marion had a higher COVID-19 hospitalization rate than Polk and the state as a whole.
+• Between 2020 through 2022, 36,770 COVID-19 cases were hospitalized at any point in their illness in Oregon, including 3,453 cases in the community (2,878 in Marion, 575 in Polk).
+After taking differences in population size into account, Marion had a higher COVID-19 hospitalization rate than Polk and the state as a whole between 2020 and 2021, falling below the state in 2022.
 The higher hospitalizations rates in Marion are likely driven by the higher case rates that it has experienced throughout the pandemic and the higher prevalence of chronic diseases/conditions relative to Polk and the state that put cases at greater risk of a poor outcome.
 COVID-19 hospitalization rates increased in 2021 compared to 2020 in all geographies, primarily due to higher case counts and the more virulent Delta variant.
+In 2022, hospitalizations decreased in Marion and Polk compared to previous years, while remaining elevated in the state.

-In 2020 and 2021, 6,026 people in Oregon passed away from COVID-19 illness, including 681 community members (567 in Marion, 114 in Polk).
-After taking differences in population size into account, Marion had a higher COVID-19 mortality rate than Polk and the state as a whole.
+• Between 2020 and 2022, 9,276 people in Oregon passed away from COVID-19 illness, including 1,013 community members (848 in Marion, 165 in Polk).
+After taking differences in population size into account, Marion had a higher COVID-19 mortality rate than Polk and the state throughout most of the pandemic.
 The higher mortality rates in Marion are likely driven by the higher case rates that it experienced throughout the pandemic and the higher prevalence of chronic diseases/conditions relative to Polk and the state that put cases at greater risk of a poor outcome.
 COVID-19 mortality rates increased in 2021 compared to 2020 in all geographies, primarily due to higher case counts and the more virulent Delta variant.
+However, in 2022, mortality rates decreased in all geographies due in part to improvements in treatment, increased vaccine uptake, less virulent and more transmissible Omicron variant, and improved population immunity through previous infections.

-COVID-19 incidence rates were highest for working age adults between the ages of 20-59 in the • community and the state.
-Incidence rates were highest for those between the ages of 20-29.
+• COVID-19 incidence rates were highest for working age adults between the ages of 20-59 in the community and the state.59 Incidence rates were highest for those between the ages of 20-29.
 Case rates decreased after age 59 before increasing again after age 80.